by Antony Ramm, Local and Family History, Central Library

 Similarities in handwriting style across the two letters can also be discerned.
 It may be that Priestley himself, or some other person unknown, copied our version of the letters from a now-lost original, before inserting them into the sermon manuscript.
 We would be interested to hear from any Priestley experts who might be able to tell us more about these fascinating materials.

 Regardless of those questions, these are valuable primary source documents that bring the observer close to History – and specifically a tumultuous History not entirely dissimilar to our own times.
-To get that sense of communing with the ghosts of the past, or to see additional materials by or about Joseph Priestley, please visit our Information and Research or Local and Family History departments.
+To get that sense of communing with the ghosts of the past, or to see additional materials by or about Joseph Priestley, please visit our Local and Family History department.